mmcodesso/blockchain-case-app/README.md

 Students can interact with the application, add transactions to the blockchain, and simulate the audit process by verifying the integrity of the blockchain.

+You can access in this link [BlockChain Case Website](https://bit.ly/blockchaincase).
+Or you can install following the steps bellow.

 ## Installation and Setup

 Follow these steps to set up the project: